awanish285/RestWs/README.md

 It is fast in comparison to SOAP because there is no strict specification like SOAP.
 These are reusable.
 They are language neutral.

+Web services are the types of internet software that uses standardized messaging protocol over the distributed environment.
+It integrates the web-based application using the REST, SOAP, WSDL, and UDDI over the network.
+For example, Java web service can communicate with .Net application.

+Features of web Services
+Web services are designed for application to application interaction.
+It should be interoperable.
+It should allow communication over the network.

+Components of Web Services
+The web services must be able to fulfill the following conditions:

+The web service must be accessible over the internet.
+The web service is discoverable through a common mechanism like UDDI.
+It must be interoperable over any programming language or Operating System.